alma4rebi/swift-programming-language/book/TypeCasting.md

             print("zero as a Double")
         case let someInt as Int:
             print("an integer value of \\(someInt)")
-        case let someDouble as Double where someDouble &gt; 0: print("a positive double value of \\(someDouble)")
+        case let someDouble as Double where someDouble > 0: print("a positive double value of \\(someDouble)")
         case is Double:
             print("some other double value that I don't want to print")